JaponBaligi/gdmetrics/README.md

 For full options, see `complexity_config.example.json`.

+## Configuration & Defaults

+**Default Behavior When No Config File is Present:**
+- If no `complexity_config.json` is found, the analyzer uses built-in defaults
+- Default patterns: `include: ["res://**/*.gd"]`, `exclude: ["res://addons/**"]`
+- Default CC thresholds: warn at 10, fail at 20
+- Default COG thresholds: warn at 15, fail at 30
+- Caching is **enabled by default** for performance

+**Missing Configuration Warnings in CI:**
+- CI logs may report "Using default configuration" if no config file is present
+- **These warnings are non-fatal** and do not cause test failures
+- Analysis proceeds normally with sensible defaults
+- To suppress warnings, create a `complexity_config.json` (or copy the `.example` file)

+**Configuration Stabilization:**
+- Current defaults are tuned for typical GDScript projects
+- Configuration schema and defaults will be stabilized in a later release (v1.0)
+- Breaking configuration changes may occur in releases before v1.0

 ## Known Issues

 - **Editor shutdown leak warnings**: Godot may print `ObjectDB instances leaked at exit` with `GDScript` resources (e.g. `logger.gd`, `batch_analyzer.gd`).
 These are engine-level script cache artifacts seen in the editor after plugin use.
 They do not affect analysis output.
 If needed, run the editor with `--verbose` and capture the shutdown log for investigation.